 Difference between iCloud and CloudMe

 iCloud is a cloud storage and cloud computing service provided by Apple Incorporation.
-It allows users to store data such as documents, photos and music on remote servers for download to iOS, macOS or Windows devices.
-It also enables to share and send data to other users.
+It allows users to store data such as documents, photos, and music on remote servers for download to iOS, macOS, or Windows devices.
+It also enables to sharing and send data to other users.
 It is also helpful to manage the Apple devices if it is lost or stolen.
 It was launched in 2011.

 CloudMe is a file storage service which is provided by CloudMe AB.
 It provides file synchronization, cloud storage and client software.
 It was founded by Daniel Arthursson in 2011.
-Initially it was named iCloud but later Apple acquired that name.
-It offers 3 GB free storage space.
+Initially, it was named iCloud but later Apple acquired that name.
+It offers 3 GB of free storage space.
 It provides limited storage space for premium accounts.
+It provides an additional 500 MB for referrals up to 19 GB of free space.
 Its biggest competitor is Dropbox.

 |It is owned by Apple Incorporation.||It is owned by CloudMe AB.|

 |It was launched in October 2011.||It was launched in April 2011.|

 |It was developed by Apple.||It was developed by Daniel Arthursson.|